mui/mui-x/docs/data/tree-view/simple-tree-view/selection/selection.md

 :::info

 - The selection is **controlled** when its parent manages it by providing a `selectedNodes` prop.
 - The selection is **uncontrolled** when it is managed by the component's own internal state.
-This state can be initialized using the `defaultSelectedNodes` prop.
+This state can be initialized using the `defaultSelectedItems` prop.

 Learn more about the _Controlled and uncontrolled_ pattern in the [React documentation](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components).
 :::